swiftomkar/Hashmap-storage-LinearChaining/README.md

 # LinearChaining
 ## A hash map implementation of Bob Jenkin's hashing technique
 ### Introduction
-https://burtleburtle.net/bob/ (A lot of interesting things to read here!)

 Made this out of curiosity of hash maps and how they store and get back data in ~O(1)!
 The idea is to explore if hashing techniques can be imporved.
 ### Linear Chaining - Concept

 * The idea is to have a hash function eg: hash(key) = key mod n (The one used in this project is different).
 * The hash function maps a location on an array.
 * Every location on the array is a header to a linked list.